Resources on Nature Journaling

 Here is a shortlist of where to start:

-4. Annually: 5 day Wild Wonder Conference and 2 day Wild Wonder Teachers' Conference
+4. Annually: 5 day Wild Wonder Conference and up until recently a 2 day Wild Wonder Teachers' Conference.

 "One of the key goals of the Wild Wonder Nature Journaling Conference is to publicize and support the development of more nature journaling teachers across the US and around the world, and in that spirit, all of our teachers are paid for their time.
 Our evening speakers are also respected professionals in their fields, and we pay them for their time as well.
 Lastly, managing this complicated live event takes many people many hundreds of hours, and our event team is also paid for their time.
 Your ticket cost helps support all of the members of this community who work hard to bring you this event, and it also raises money for others to attend our event for a reduced cost.
 Thank you for your support!"